We allowed ourselves to be lulled into deadly apathy.

 We can see clearly that both communism and socialism have failed and continue to fail.
 The capitalist cabal is so much in charge of the economic, political, and propaganda (press, TV, publishing) systems in the U.S. that it won't allow capitalism to appear to have failed--even though any clear-eyed, clear-minded observer can see that it has collapsed utterly.
 For example, to keep up the illusion that the U.S. economy is healthy, the Fed is now

-purchasing U.S. treasury bonds on the sly.
+purchasing U.S. treasury bonds in the trillions of dollars.

-Current propagandists (liars) such as Ben Bernanke try to befuddle the minds of Americans by continuing to refer to "capitalism" as if it were the same as it was according to its classical definition: an economic system in which a "free market" allows for profit or loss according to the mechanics of supply and demand.
+Current capitalisst propagandists (liars) try to befuddle the minds of Americans by continuing to refer to "capitalism" as if it were the same as it was according to its classical definition: an economic system in which a "free market" allows for profit or loss according to the mechanics of supply and demand.
 From the beginning of the world capitalist system, persons with wealth have been able to manipulate the so-called "free market" through hidden, criminal means.
 What persons such as Bernanke and Timmy Geithner now call "capitalism" is actually "fascism:" the manipulation of the economy so that certain institutions (e.g. Goldman Sachs, JPMorgan/Chase) receive money looted from tax payers while others (e.g. Lehman Brothers, Washington Mutual) are destroyed.
 Their use of the term "capitalism" to describe the current fascist looting is a deliberate deception.

 The System for Replacing Capitalism With Commonwealth